containers/podman-desktop/website/docs/extensions/write/onboarding-workflow.md

 The **title**, the **description** and the **media** are all placed in the top left of the onboarding page.
 Only the title is required.
 The description and the media are optional.
-If the media is not specified, Podman Desktop will display the default extension icon.
+If the media is not specified, Podman Desktop will display the default icon set by the extension in its `package.json`.

 This is how this JSON is defined: